Integrable Systems and Mathematical Physics

 Supervisor: Mikhail Feigin

-Quantum spin-chains, exactly solvable lattice models and representation theory (PhD)
+Quantum spin-chains and exactly solvable lattice models (PhD)

 Quantum spin-chains and 2-dimensional statistical lattice models, such as the Heisenberg spin-chain and the six and eight-vertex models remain an active area of research with many surprising connections to other areas of mathematics.

 Some of the algebra underlying these models deals with quantum and Hecke algebras, the Temperley-Lieb algebra, the Virasoro algebra and Kac-Moody algebras.
-There are many unanswered questions ranging from very applied to more pure topics in representation theory.
+There are many unanswered questions ranging from very applied to more pure topics in representation theory and algebraic combinatorics.
 For example, recently these models have been applied in combinatorial representation theory to compute Gromov-Witten invariants (enumerative geometry) and fusion coefficients in conformal field theory (mathematical physics).

 Integrable quantum field theory and Y-systems (PhD)